 If you have a market stand or you’re just starting small you probably don’t need a proper POS at-all; you need a payment processor which has some POS functions.

 The “freePOS” systems are designed for small merchants without much inventory.

 FreePOS have two big upsides – their software is free, and their payment processing doesn’t come with a long-term contract.
 (We don’t expect any of the POS listed to have a contract; but the cheapest payment processing often will).

 Alas, they have two big downsides, too.
 The first is that if your “average card transaction” size is more than about £10, unless you’re very very small, their payment processing is likely to not be the cheapest option.
 It starts at 1.75%, so if you can stomach that, then that’s OK.
 (If you’re very small or have very small transactions, they could well be the cheapest.)

-The second downside is they have no inventory management.
+The second downside is that they have no inventory management.
 They don’t have staff management or complex front-of-house solutions either; but as you grow, having to manage your inventory manually will be the thing that really frustrates you first about these systems.
-It’s the thing that people with systems you pay for say they “couldn’t live without” and, well, you’re going to have to.
+It’s the thing that people with paid-for systems claim they “couldn’t live without” and, well, you’re going to have to.